codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 ### By the way

-Our React-Native code looks a lot like our React code With just an extra set of restrictions
+Our React-Native code looks a lot like our React code With just an extra set of constraints
-So we could just apply these restrictions to webapps too, right?
+So we could just apply these constraints to webapps too, right?

 --